Sukkur Barrage: History

-To revitalise its water storage capacity and distribution efficiency, the Government of Pakistan embarked upon a massive rehabilitation work of Sukkur Barrage.
+To revitalise its water storage capacity and distribution efficiency, the Government of Pakistan embarked upon major rehabilitation work of Sukkur Barrage.
 The work was started by Pakistan Army Engineering Corps and Frontier Works Organisation (FWO) on 22 November 2004, and was completed ahead of the deadline in July 2005, with the cost of just 15 million US$ (US dollars).
 Experts believe that the rehabilitation of the barrage has enhanced its efficiency for another 60 to 70 years.

 Functioning

 Sukkur Barrage is used to control water flow in the River Indus for the purposes of irrigation and flood control.
-This barrage which is the backbone of the economy of the entire country enables water to flow through what was originally a network of seven canals 6473 mi long, feeding the largest irrigation system in the world, with more than 7.63 million acres of irrigated land which forms about 25% of total canal irrigated area of the country.
+This barrage enables water to flow through what was originally a network of seven canals 6473 mi long, feeding the largest irrigation system in the world, with more than 7.63 million acres of irrigated land which forms about 25% of total canal irrigated area of the country.
 The retaining wall of the barrage has 66 spans (outfall gates), each 60 ft wide and weighing 50 tons.

 The Nara Canal which is one of the seven canals off taking from this barrage is the longest canal of this country, carrying discharge almost equal to that of the River Thames at London and its bed width which is 346 ft and 1 1/2 times as big as the Suez Canal.
 In fact Nara Canal is not a man-made canal as it was the southernmost part of Hakro River which emanated from the foothills of Sutlej which after traversing through the Punjab and Bhawalpur plains joined Nara through Raini River, the remnants of which are still exiting in Ghotki District of Sindh Province.
 This canal caters for an area of 2300000 acre.

 The next largest canal is Rohri Canal which though slightly shorter in length than Nara Canal is yet taking discharge much more than the former.
 It has cultivable area of 2600000 acre settled for irrigation.
-Cotton, wheat and sugar-cane are the main crops grown on this canal system.
+Cotton, wheat, and sugar cane are the main crops grown on this canal system.
 All the four canals on the left and two canals on the right bank of River Indus are perennial canals, delivering irrigation supplies all the year round.
 The seventh canal namely, Rice Canal on the right side is a seasonal canal which flows only in kharif season and is designed for rice cultivation.
 The N.W.
 Canal on the right bank provides perennial irrigation for an area of 965000 acre out of which 184000 acre are situated in Baluchistan province.